obrienser/obrienser/README.md

 - Firebase
 - RevenueCat
 - Google AdMob
-- Publishing in the AppStore* 🤌
+- Publishing in the AppStore

 #### Try Sufle teleprompter for free!